thewonderofsteve/AcornAccounting/docs/source/specs/design/screens.rst

 #.
 Child Header Totals
 #.
 Root Header/Cacluation Total

 Names should be indented by their depth level.
-Only root Headers, their children and grandchildren should have their totals shown.
+Only Root Header Total, their children and grandchildren should have their totals shown.
 The general layout will look like::